Grassroots Party: Early history

 The Grassroots Party was established in Minnesota in 1986, by Tim Davis, Derrick Grimmer, Oliver Steinberg, and Chris Wright, as an independent political party that focused on marijuana legalization.
 Derrick Grimmer, Ph.D., ran for Minnesota Attorney General in 1986.
 Grimmer received 16,394 votes.

 Founding member Oliver Steinberg, who was a Republican candidate for US Congress in 1984, had a background of violence discrediting the peace movement in the 1970s.
 Steinberg was the Grassroots candidate for Lieutenant Governor in 1990.

 The Grassroots Party of Minnesota (GRP) ran a full slate of statewide candidates in 1994 and won more votes than all other third parties in Minnesota combined.
 The Vermont Grassroots Party was formed in 1994.

 Russell Bentley, a party candidate for US Senate in 1990 and US Congress in 1992 and GRP board member, was arrested on marijuana smuggling charges in 1996.
 Bentley was sentenced to five years in federal prison.

-The Independent Grassroots Party
+Independent Grassroots

-In Minnesota in 1996 the Grassroots Party split, forming the Independent Grassroots Party for one election cycle.
+In Minnesota in 1996 the Grassroots Party split, forming Independent Grassroots for one election cycle.
 John Birrenbach was the Independent Grassroots presidential candidate and George McMahon was the vice-presidential candidate.
 Dan Vacek was the Independent Grassroots candidate for US Representative (MN District 4).
-In 1998, members of the Independent Grassroots Party established the Legal Marijuana Now political party.
+In 1998, members of Independent Grassroots established the Legal Marijuana Now political party.